Other Ethnic Groups and their Churches

 (Image from www.berlinnh.home.comcast.net)

 The Jewish were from both Russia and Germany and they settled near the avenues.
 In 1890, the first official Jewish service was held in the Hodgdon Block.
-Later the services were held at the home of Hyman Lewis, people also worshipped in Buckley and Pickford Halls on Mechanic Street as well.
+Later the services were held at the home of Hyman Lewis, people also worshiped in Buckley and Pickford Halls on Mechanic Street as well.
 Moses Brown, R. B. Lewis, Charles Brody, Nathan Abramson and others, on Nov.
 4, 1915, a charter was secured from the state of New Hampshire to form the Beth Israel.
 On Oct.
 18, 1918, the Universalist Church was purchased for a synagogue

 St. Barnabas Church